 Baits and lures only work with the proper terminal tackle.
-When fishing for steelhead in the Great Lakes tributaries, you’ll need some clear 6 pound test monofilament fishing line, an assortment of micro split shot, and some salmon egg hooks in sizes 8 and 12.
-You’ll also need some small EZ Trout Floats and an a larger round split shot assortment so you can do some proper drift fishing.
+When fishing for steelhead in the Great Lakes tributaries, you’ll need some clear 6 pound test monofilament fishing line like this Berkley XL, an assortment of micro split shot, and some salmon egg hooks in sizes 8 and 12.
+You’ll also need some small Rouge River Strike Indicators and an a larger round split shot assortment so you can do some proper drift fishing.

 Depending on where you wet your line, you may be able to fish for steelhead in Great Lakes tributaries without ever getting wet.
 Putting on a pair of waders makes everything from finding to landing fish much easier though.
 In some of the smallest streams a pair of hip boots will work, but you’re much better off wearing a pair of insulated chest waders like the Hodgeman Caster Cleated Boot Foot waders.

 If you do wear chest waders, don’t forget your wading belt.
 This will keep water from filling up your waders if you happen to fall over.
 They cost less than $10 and they can save your life.
 You should also consider carrying a Hamer’s wading staff to keep you from falling into the water in the first place.
 No one wants to take a dip in December (other than these people).

 You can do without a fishing vest too, but I wouldn’t advise it.
 Searching through your pockets while you stand in the middle of a cold flowing stream isn’t my idea of a good time on the water.
 Being organized makes everything easier.
 It’s tough to recommend a vest.
 You need to try a few on and figure out which one is right for you.
 That said, it’s hard to go wrong with the Fishpond Tech Pack.
 It’s one of the best vests around and sure to last a lifetime.